 Applications of CNC machined titanium:

 - Aerospace industry

 - Sporting equipment like golf clubs

-Copper is one of the most conductive materials and of the more common materials for CNC machining.
-This includes both- electrical conductivity and thermal conductivity.
-Additionally, it has high ductility and malleability along with high corrosion resistance.
-However, the cost of copper can be quite high compared to other materials including metals, making it quite expensive for mass-producing metal parts.
+Copper has superb electrical and thermal conductivity.
+It is often used in CNC machining because it has high ductility, malleability, and corrosion resistance.
+However, the cost of copper can be high compared to other materials, including metals, making it quite expensive for mass-producing metal parts.

 Applications of CNC machining copper are:

 - Electrical connectors